Communicate with Hardware Using Connected IO

-You can use Connected I/O to communicate with the IO peripherals on the hardware during Normal mode simulation.
+You can use Connected IO to communicate with the IO peripherals on the hardware.

-Normal mode simulation with Connected I/O is an intermediate step in the Model-Based Design workflow that bridges the gap between simulation and code generation by enabling Simulink® to communicate with the hardware before deploying the model on the hardware.
-Connected I/O enables you to modify your model design and monitor the effect of the modified design using peripheral data from the hardware in a near real-time environment.
+Simulation with Connected IO is an intermediate step in the Model-Based Design workflow that bridges the gap between simulation and code generation by enabling Simulink® to communicate with the hardware before deploying the model on the hardware.
+Connected IO enables you to modify your model design and monitor the effect of the modified design using peripheral data from the hardware in a near real-time environment.
 You are not required to deploy the model on the hardware to monitor the effect of the modified design, which accelerates the simulation process.
-This interaction between Simulink (software) and Arduino® (hardware) is possible in Normal mode simulation only when you enable Connected I/O.
+This interaction between Simulink (software) and Arduino® (hardware) is possible only when you enable Connected IO.

 These sections explain:

 The Connected IO described here applies to the Simulink Support Package for Arduino Hardware on these Arduino boards and blocks: